Healthy eating isn’t just about the food children eat, it is also about behaviour around eating.

 Remember that being hungry is normal before meals.
 Otherwise we would have no appetite.
 Children need to learn to wait.

 Use the free NHS Food Scanner App.
 Just scan the barcodes of your family's favourite foods.
 Swipe to see the healthier options available and make a swap next time you shop!

 Fruit and vegetables

-To increase your child’s interest and appetite for vegetables, it is a great idea to involve them in the recipe searching and shopping stages.
-By doing this together your child will become aware of everything that is available and can express a preference in terms of recipe/ingredients.
+To increase your child’s interest and appetite for vegetables, it is a great idea to involve them in the recipe and shopping stages.
+By doing this together your child will become aware of everything that is available and can show a preference in terms of a recipe or ingredients.
 Your child will enjoy having a say in what your family eats and you can make a challenge out of trying new types of food.

-A similar approach can be used for fruit.
-Take time to explore the supermarkets and talk to your child about all the different types of fruit that exist.
+Take time to explore the supermarkets and talk to your child about all the different types of fruit.
 Make it a challenge to try as many fruits as possible.
 Listen to what your child says about each one.
-When they tell you what they like, you could start a game in which you could include fruit in different forms including cereal, fruit bowls or a make your own ice-lolly.
+When they tell you what they like, you could start a game in which you could include fruit in different forms including cereal, fruit bowls or a make your own ice lolly.